hongyi18/UnitConversion/README.md

 # UnitConversion
-UnitConversion is a Mathematica package devoted to converting quantities between units in a specified unit system, including the natural units frequently used in the field of cosmology and high-energy physics.
-The default natural unit system is the one with $c=\hbar=k_\mathrm{B}=\varepsilon_0=1$ (i.e., with light speed, reduced Planck constant, Boltzmann constant, and vacuum permittivity being unity).
-Custom natural systems are supported.
+Natural unit systems are measurement systems with selected physical constants set to 1, a practice that has proven useful in physics research.
+The Mathematica package “UnitConversion” is designed for unit conversion within customizable natural unit systems.
+The package includes predefined units and parameters commonly used in particle physics and cosmology, enabling efficient and flexible calculations across various physical systems.
+The default natural unit system is the one with $c=\hbar=\varepsilon_0=k_\mathrm{B}=1$ (light speed = reduced Planck constant = vacuum permittivity = Boltzmann constant = 1).

 ## Installation/update